Immortal Verse: 2011: three-year-old season

 On her first appearance as a three-year-old, Immortal Verse started joint-favourite for the Prix du Louvre over 1600 metres at Longchamp but finished fourth of the seven runners after being hampered in the closing stages.
 She was then sent to England to contest the 1000 Guineas at Newmarket Racecourse but was withdrawn from the race after refusing to enter the starting stalls.
 Two weeks later at Longchamp, Immortal Verse started a 25/1 outsider for the Poule d'Essai des Pouliches: she never looked likely to win and finished eleventh of the sixteen runners behind Golden Lilac.
 At Chantilly Racecourse on 5 June the filly started at odds of 8/1 in a seven-runner field for the Group Two Prix de Sandringham.
 The field included Esperita and Mixed Intention, who had finished ahead of Immortal Verse in the Pouliches and the Chartwell Fillies' Stakes winner Perfect Tribute from England.
 In a rough race, Immortal Verse bumped Esperita as she made progress from the back of the field 300 metres from the finish before taking the lead 60 metres and winning from half a length from Mixed Intention.

 On 17 June, Immortal Verse was one of twelve fillies to contest the Group One Coronation Stakes over one mile at Royal Ascot.
 The 7/2 favourite was the Irish-trained Together, who had finished runner-up in both the 1000 Guineas and the Irish 1,000 Guineas, whilst Immortal Verse, ridden for the first time by Gerald Mosse started at 8/1.
 The other contenders included Nova Hawk (trained by Robert Collet's son Rod Collet), Theyskens' Theory, (Prestige Stakes), Claiomh Solais (4th in the Irish 1000 Guineas), Memory (Cherry Hinton Stakes), Joviality (Musidora Stakes) and Barefoot Lady (Nell Gwyn Stakes).
 Mosse restrained his mount in last place before switching to the outside to make a challenge in the straight.
 Immortal Verse accelerated past all her opponents, took the lead a furlong out, and drew away to win by two and a quarter lengths from Nova Hawk with Barefoot Lady taking third place.
-Collet described her as the best filly he had ever trained before explaining that on her previous visit to England she had become irritated and uncooperative when the stalls handlers placed a hood over head.
+Collet described her as the best filly he had ever trained before explaining that on her previous visit to England she had become irritated and uncooperative when the stalls handlers placed a hood over her head.